We cannot consider your application if it does not satisfy all the eligibility criteria.

 - Communication and translation.

-- Advertising and promotion, graphic design, photography and printed material.
+- advertising and promotion, graphic design, photography, social media, video and printed material.

-- Production costs, including freight and artists' wages.
-Only one participant per conference or meeting and only where the participant is a principal speaker and the subject of the conference is of direct relevance to the grant opportunity.
+- only one participant per conference or meeting and only where the participant is a principal speaker and the subject of the conference is of direct relevance to the grant opportunity.
+(Travel for more than one person, where an event is specifically focused on the proposed AKF grant activity, must be fully justified in the application and will be considered on a case-by-case basis).

 You can only spend grant funds on eligible grant activities as defined in the grant details in your grant agreement.